Corey Webster (basketball): Perth Wildcats

 On 30 March 2017, Webster signed a two-year deal with the Perth Wildcats.
 However, he soon requested a release from his contract, which was granted by the Wildcats on 13 July 2017.

 On 15 June 2022, Webster reunited with the Wildcats on a two-year deal.
 On 12 December 2022, in his 250th NBL game, he hit the game-winning 3-pointer to lift the Wildcats to a 90–89 win over Melbourne United.

+On 3 May 2023, Webster re-signed with the Wildcats on a new two-year deal.
+After playing 27 minutes per game in 2022–23, he fell out of favour in 2023–24 to average 13 minutes per game.
+The Wildcats did not pick up their team option on his contract for the 2024–25 season.

 New Zealand NBL

 Webster debuted in the New Zealand NBL in 2009, playing two seasons for the Harbour Heat.
 In 2011, he joined the Wellington Saints and helped them win the championship.
 His second season with the Saints came in 2013.
 In 2014, he won the league MVP and another championship with the Saints.
 He spent the 2016 season with the Super City Rangers.
 In 2017 with the Saints, he won his second MVP award and third championship.
 In 2022, he played for the Franklin Bulls.
+He joined the Canterbury Rams in 2023 and won his fourth NZNBL championship.
+He joined the Auckland Tuatara for the 2024 season.

+Webster joined the Manawatu Jets for the 2025 season.
+On 23 June 2025, he was ruled out for the rest of the season after he suffered a ruptured Achilles tendon in a game the previous day.

 Overseas

 Following both the 2014–15 and 2015–16 NBL seasons, Webster played in Europe.
 He played in Serbia in 2015 with Mega Leks and in Greece in 2016 with Koroivos.

 Webster played the 2017–18 season in Israel for Ironi Nahariya.
 He won the Three-Point Shootout during the league's All-Star Event.
 Following the Israeli season, he joined the Guizhou Shenghang Snow Leopards of the Chinese NBL.

 In December 2019, Webster returned to China to play for the Zhejiang Lions in the CBA.
 He played in seven games before leaving China on 3 February 2020 due to the COVID-19 pandemic.
 He moved to Italy later that month to play for Virtus Roma of the Lega Basket Serie A, but that season was also cut short due to the pandemic.
 He appeared in just one game for Roma.

 Webster played the 2021–22 season in Egypt for Al Ittihad.

 In February 2023, Webster joined KK Mornar Bar of the Montenegrin League for the rest of the 2022–23 season.
+He returned to Egypt in April 2023 and joined Al Ahly.
+He helped Al Ahly win the Basketball Africa League championship for the 2023 season.
+He scored 13 points in the 80–65 win over Douanes in the final.